-Suppose $e_t < e^{CM}$ for all t.
-Then Lemma 3 implies that the resource constraint binds in all periods, leaving pensions as the only source of consumption for the agents.
-The government has to guarantee a consumption of at least c^{IM} for each agent implying that it will have to give positive pensions in all periods.
-But we rule this out by Lemma 4.
+Since the resource constraint binds in all periods, it leaves pensions as the only source of consumption for the agents.
+The government has to guarantee consumption of at least $c^{IM}$ for each agent implying that it will have to give positive pensions in all periods.
+But we rule this out by the result that there exists at least one time period with zero pension (see Lemma 4, Appendix D.4).

-In the following subsection, we show that pension rises till period T^ .23 Since both education subsidy and pension tax increase from $T^ - 1$ to T^ , total resources of the economy must have increased between these two periods, implying a rise in education subsidy from $T^ - 2$ to $T^ - 1$.
-By a recursive argument, education subsidy increases monotonically till T^ .
+In the following subsection, we show that pension rises till period $T^$ .
+Since both education subsidy and pension tax increase from $T^ - 1$ to $T^$ , total resources of the economy must have increased between these two periods, implying a rise in education subsidy from $T^ - 2$ to $T^ - 1$ .
+By a recursive argument, education subsidy increases monotonically till $T^$ .